MicrosoftDocs/azure-docs/articles/azure-functions/functions-app-settings.md

 ## PYTHON\_THREADPOOL\_THREAD\_COUNT

 Specifies the maximum number of threads that a Python language worker would use to execute function invocations, with a default value of `1` for Python version `3.8` and below.
 For Python version `3.9` and above, the value is set to `None`.
-Note that this setting does not guarantee the number of threads that would be set during executions.
+This setting doesn't guarantee the number of threads that would be set during executions.
 The setting allows Python to expand the number of threads to the specified value.
 The setting only applies to Python functions apps.
 Additionally, the setting applies to synchronous functions invocation and not for coroutines.

 |Key|Sample value|Max value|
 |---|------------|---------|